windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 #### 1.3.3.3 DevTools

-Since Zotero is based on Firefox, it's possible to use the Firefox Developer Tools to interact with the DOM, set code breakpoints, follow network requests, and more.
+Since Zotero is built on Firefox, you can use the Firefox Developer Tools to interact with Zotero’s interface, inspect the DOM (Document Object Model), set breakpoints in your code, monitor network requests, and much more.

-> 🔗 For more details about the devtools, see [Firefox DevTools User Docs](https://firefox-source-docs.mozilla.org/devtools-user/).
+> 🔗 For a full guide to Firefox’s developer tools, refer to the [Firefox DevTools User Docs](https://firefox-source-docs.mozilla.org/devtools-user/).

-Zotero 7 beta builds include the Firefox 115 devtools.
+Zotero beta builds include the Firefox 115 devtools.
 To start a beta build with the Browser Toolbox open, pass the `-jsdebugger` flag on the command line:

 ```bash
 # the /path/to/zotero is the path to the Zotero executable